virtual-embodiment-lab/teamwork/README.md

 6. Select the "Realtime + VR Playeryer" under the "utility" from the hierarchy.
   - Enter your App Key.
   - Enter any room name.
-    - Players who want to playe together must use the same App Key and room name.
+    - Players who want to play together must use the same App Key and room name.

 &nbsp;&nbsp;&nbsp;&nbsp;<img src="./Assets/Images/Normcore_instruction2.png" width="300">